 To be clear, if you’re using cloud-based tools on your mobile devices—such as a cloud-based practice-management solution like Clio—your data will be extremely secure (see the measures we take above).
 For some, it simply might provide additional peace of mind to invest in another security tool.

 6. Communicate via secure channels

 Now that you’ve encrypted all of your mobile devices, you’ll need to make sure you’re communicating via secure channels as well.

 When sending client data back and forth, unencrypted messages and emails are vulnerable to interception.
-It’s best to use a secure portal like Clio Connect to share client information, and a secure messaging app like the Signal App from Open Whisper Systems to send short messages.
+It’s best to use a secure portal like Clio for Clients to share client information, and a secure messaging app like the Signal App from Open Whisper Systems to send short messages.

 7. Have a BYOD policy